cockroachdb/docs/v21.1/explain-analyze.md

 Query plan tree properties | Description
 ---------------------------|------------
-node | Each node in they query plan hierarchy has a node with details about that phase of the query.
-For example, a query with a `GROUP BY` clause has a `group` node with details about the nodes, rows, and operations related to the `GROUP BY` operation. cluster nodes | The names of the CockroachDB cluster nodes affected by this phase of the query. actual row count | The actual number of rows affected by this phase of the query during execution. estimated row count | The estimated number of rows affected by this phase of the query according to the query planner.
+processor | Each processor in the query plan hierarchy has a node with details about that phase of the query.
+For example, a query with a `GROUP BY` clause has a `group` processor with details about the cluster nodes, rows, and operations related to the `GROUP BY` operation. cluster nodes | The names of the CockroachDB cluster nodes affected by this phase of the query. actual row count | The actual number of rows affected by this processor during execution. estimated row count | The estimated number of rows affected by this processor according to the query planner.
 KV rows read | During scans, the number of rows in the [Storage layer](architecture/storage-layer.html) read by this phase of the query.
 KV bytes read | During scans, the amount of data read from the [Storage layer](architecture/storage-layer.html) during this phase of the query. table | The table and index used in a scan operation in a query.